semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 <div class="highlight"><pre><code>http://localhost:9200<span style="color: orange">[/index[/type]]</span><span style="color: chartreuse">[/_action[?parameters]]</span></code></pre></div>

-The first part is the **URL on which your Elasticsearch server is available**
+The first part is the **URL on which your Elasticsearch cluster API is available**

-<span style="color: orange">The second part indicates on which index (an index could be compared to an SQL database) your
+<span style="color: orange">The second part indicates on which index (an index could be compared to an SQL database, though I don't like this comparison) your
-query will be performed, and what is the type (a type could be compared to an SQL table) of the document. **From now, I will write indices and types in orange**</span>
+query will be performed, and what is the type (a type could be compared to an SQL table, though I don't like this comparison either) of the document. **From now, I will write indices and types in orange**</span>

-<span style="color: ForestGreen">The last part might be used to indicate which operation we want to do, and parameters can be set here.
-Note the uderscore (`_`) before the
+<span style="color: ForestGreen">The last part is used to indicate which operation we want to perform ; parameters can be set here.
+Note the underscore (`_`) before the
-action name). **From now, I will write actions and parameters in green.**</span>
+action name. **From now, I will write actions and parameters in green.**</span>

 ### Create an Index

-In Elasticsearch, an index might be compared to an SQL database.
-It will store a collection of documents, classified by type (SQL table).
+In Elasticsearch, documents are separated into indices.
+Each indices may store several types of documents.

 #### The Query